abarreraUOC/Data_Structure_PR2/README.md

 - not using prohibited `java.util` collection classes
 - keeping the code compatible with the expected behavior of the official test suite

-Another practical issue during setup was the Java version mismatch in IntelliJ and Maven configuration.
-The project was finally executed successfully with a Java 16 SDK configuration aligned with the local environment.

-## How to run the project
-1. Import the Maven project into the IDE.
-2. Make sure the project SDK is correctly configured.
-3. Verify that the DSLib JAR is available in the expected location.
-4. Run all JUnit tests under `src/test/java`.
-5. Confirm that all tests pass in green.

 ## Evidence of test execution
 All JUnit tests under `src/test/java` were executed successfully in green.